-Five years ago I made this dessert for my mother’s birthday.
+Fifteen years ago I made this dessert for my mother’s birthday.
 It’s a delicious puff pancake that I topped with a warm chocolate-hazelnut sauce.
-It was nice and light for after dinner, which involved a raclette experience.
+It was nice and light for after dinner.
 Even though it was April, it was still really cold outside, so the warm puffy pancake was a perfect dessert.

 I got this recipe directly from epicurious.com, so if anyone has an issue with the name “crespella,” please take it up with epicurious!
 I don’t know how crespella came about – I am aware that the Italian crespelle is more like a crèpe.
 And this puff pancake is more like a German version of a puff pancake, which is like a flat soufflé.

 Instead of using a nutella sauce over the hot pancake, I’m using chilled, sugared berries.
 After all, it’s summer, and berries are delicious right now.
 Plus, I love the combination of hot and cold, just like sweet and savory.

 So here is the recipe I used from epicurious.
 Be ready to serve it as soon as it comes out of the oven.
 Oh, and I just did one little thing different – I used goat’s milk instead of dairy cream.

 Oven Crespella with Berries